IREL-OSS/SCP2022/README.md

 **This repository contains the data and scripts for the paper "A method for identifying references between projects in GitHub".**

-# Data

-We obtain data from the **GHTorrent**, which provides a scalable off-line  mirror of GitHub’s event streams and persistent data.
-GHTorrent stores its data in MySQL database or MongoDB database.
-We choose the **MongoDB** 2015-08-04 dataset, and extract data from January 2012 to December 2014.
-Since the capacity of the source data is more than 6.6 TB, we only provide a [link](https://ghtorrent.org/downloads.html) to the GHTorrent platform for obtaining the source data.

 ## Scripts

 We identify references between projects on the Github platform based on  **three steps**.
 Each step corresponds to a **script file**.